Updated: Mar 24

 In order to (legally) operate a cake making business from your own home you need to obtain a food safety certificate.
 Your local authorities will be able to let you know who's running food safety courses and there are several available online.

 A large part of the food safety process is keeping your paperwork and documentation in order with record keeping of everything that you've baked and sold and traceability records of where all your ingredients have come from.
 It sounds quite complicated but it's actually quite a simple process that shouldn't take more than 5 minutes to keep your records in order.
 The documentation and record keeping process all comes together within your HACCP Plan (Hazard Analysis and Critical Control Points).
+My new online training course How to Start a Home Based Food Business covers off all these areas and also includes a copy of my own documents and templates that you can download to use as your own.

 7. Packaging & Labelling